Valder077/deskmate/JOURNAL.md

 # 21 July (3.5 hours)

 Hi I've been quite busy after undercity because I took a leave from school and there's so much things to catch up on.
 But today, we work on our oled screen animations.
 So heres a few clips of how our deskmate is going to look like.
-Finished up the normal face, eating face (1st switch), and  a bit of theanimations for the 2nd switch.
-However, I feel like i can only I had to research a lot for this part because this stuff was really new to me but we did it!!!!
+Finished up the normal face, eating face (1st switch), and  a bit of the    animations for the 2nd switch.
+However, I feel like i can only ensure all the animations work properly once I get my actual hardware components so I will probably refine the firmware then because I will be able to experiment with it.
+I had to research a lot for this part because this stuff was really new to me but we did it!!!!

 ![smile](https://github.com/Valder077/deskmate/blob/main/img/smile.jpg?raw=true)